 This song has an iconic drum intro, the beat is centered around the ride cymbal that plays 1/8th notes.
 The concept is the same as the others mentioned above except this one plays the ride cymbal and not the HiHat.
 And you also play the floor tom on count 2.
 For the bass drum you play it on 1, then two bass drums on 3.

 This song has 3 main sections, the first one is the verse and this is where the bass come in with a simple pulse, it’s played on every count.
 The second section uses the bass drum, floor tom, and tom.
 The rhythm of this would be 1/8th.
 For the 3rd, the drums play a basic beat and a snare on 2 and 4 while a bass drum on 1 and 3.
 Then there’s a rhythmic pattern of 2 bass and a snare ant the end of every riff.

 Every instrument would need time, patience and perseverance to learn, including the drums.
 But many say, learning the drums is way more fun.
 Eventually, you won’t have to worry about the coordination because it would become second nature to you.
+Learn about something on Best Bass Songs.
 Starting young would definitely make a difference, if you have kids, it would be a good idea to check out some best drum set for kids.